Contents window |

 You can use View to see the current element in the element window

-To have a template applied with Add
+To have a template applied with Add new, you must select the appropriate category

 You can make repetitions in a single branch